From Moral Issues that Divide Us

 the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others.
 His own good, either physical or moral, is not a sufficient warrant.
 He cannot rightfully be compelled to do or forbear because it will be better for him to do so, because it will make him happier, because, in the opinions of others, to do so would be wise, or even right.
 [On Liberty, 1]

 Mill would probably say that the government is not justified in restricting any of Crazy John’s behavior since he’s not harming anyone.
 We can criticize him and try reasoning with him, but we cannot force him to change his conduct.
 Mill justifies his broad conception of liberty on utilitarian grounds: society as a whole is happiest when we have a wide sphere of personal liberty that enables us to experiment with different lifestyles, some of which might suit us better than others.
 It is for me to determine which lifestyle makes me the happiest, not the government.
+So too with Crazy John's lifestyle.

 MORAL PRINCIPLES AND MORAL CONTROVERSIES

 So far we have considered a range of theories relating to (1) the metaphysics of morality, (2) moral psychology, (3) moral principles, and (4) the moral foundations of government.
-Some of these theories are compatible with each other, others are at odds with each other, but all of them are relevant to ongoing debates about moral controversies such as abortion, euthanasia, sexual activity, recreational drugs, capital punishment, environmental responsibility, and so on.
+Some of these theories are compatible with each other, whereas others are at odds with each other, but all of them are relevant to ongoing debates about moral controversies such as abortion, euthanasia, sexual activity, recreational drugs, capital punishment, environmental responsibility, and so on.
 When debating these controversial issues, we are not likely to resolve them by appealing to a single moral theory, such as arguing on utilitarian grounds that abortion is permissible since it brings about the greatest good for the greatest number of people.
 Complex moral controversies often require arguments that draw on many aspects of moral theory.
 Even if we are not familiar with the names of Aristotle, Hobbes, Kant or Mill, we often employ the moral notions that they developed.
 To conclude this chapter, it will be helpful to list moral principles that are frequently used when debating moral controversies, which connect directly with the moral theories that we have examined so far.
-All of these principles are worded below in a diluted way, suggesting that each may be one of many relevant factors in a moral debate, but not necessarily the decisive principle.
+All these principles are worded below in a diluted way, suggesting that each may be one of many relevant factors in a moral debate, but not necessarily the decisive principle.
 They are presented in the order that they first appeared in this chapter.

 · Objectivism principle: some moral values might be universal and unchanging.